Baerthe/RedSrc/Architecture.md

         - CameraCore; Manages the main camera and its behavior.
         - EventCore; A global event bus for decoupled communication.
 (We do not use Godot signals for this purpose; signals are slower and less flexible.)
             - IEvent; The base interface for all events.
-            - /events/; A folder containing all event classes.
+            - /events/; A folder containing all event classes (grouped in files by category, due to the short nature of these classes they share a file).
         - StateCore; Manages what gamestate we are in and how to change them.
 It also stores references to globally relevant game data like what the current loaded level is, unlocked content, etc.
             - StateEnum; An enumeration of all possible game states.
-        - ContextCore; Manages the lifecycle of persistent `Services`.
+        - ContextCore; Manages the lifecycle of persistent `Services` and temporary `Systems` used by Managers.
 On startup, it registers all core services with the `Registry`.
 Allows access to services throughout the engine through methods that access the `Registry`.
-Also managers registration, deregistration, and access to `Systems` through the `Registry`.
+The only static class in the architecture.
-            - Registry; A static singleton class that acts as a central registry for all global `Services` and `Systems`.
+            - Registry; A singleton class that acts as a central registry for all global `Services`.
 Other parts of the engine can access singletons from this registry without needing direct references.
+(It contains no logic itself, just storage and retrieval methods)
+                - Methods to register, unregister, and retrieve services by type; Systems can also be registered here for access by Services.
+            - Using ContextCore, services get dependency-injected into the managers and passed to be injected into Systems.
+Components and their Entity parents' do not touch ContextCore or Registry directly, as they are not logic driven.
+                - Since Godot does not support constructor injection for Nodes, dependency injection is handled manually by passing references during initialization (e.g., in `_Ready` methods or manual initialization methods).

 - ## Layer 1: Primary Services
 - Namespace: Service
     - The essential services that provide core functionality to the game.
 These are plain C# classes (non-Nodes) that are instantiated by `ContextCore` and registered with the `Registry`, making them globally accessible and persistent.
     - AudioService: Manages all audio playback and settings.
-    - EntityService: Manages the lifecycle of all entities in the game.
-It uses the `Registry` to get references to the currently active `Systems` to perform component registration.
+    - EntityService: Manages the lifecycle of all entities in the game, including creation, destruction, and pooling.
     - InputService: Handles player input and maps it to game actions.
+    - IndexService: Manages indexing and lookup of game entities and data.
     - SaveService: Manages saving and loading game data.
     - SceneService: Manages scene transitions and loading.
     - SettingsService: Manages game settings and preferences.